cherez/seaslug/README.md

 ```

 Variable-length columns have a length in bytes.
 Attempts to excede this length will throw a `ValueError`
+Their data is stored directly in the table, so they are best used for data that in densely populated and about the same length.

 ```
 class Tribble(db.Table):
   name = StrColumn(length=8)